mui/material-ui/CONTRIBUTING.md

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
 You can read more about our test setup in our test [README](https://github.com/mui-org/material-ui/blob/master/test/README.md).

 When submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/master/packages/material-ui-lab).

-## Branch structure

-`master` branch represents development as well as release branch for the latest version of Material-UI (v4.x).

-The two other branches (`v0.x` and `v3.x`) are for legacy versions of Material-UI.

 ### How to increase the chance of being accepted?